Fenugreek Benefits for Women — Simple Guide

 Metabolic & Heart Health

-Fenugreek can also support blood sugar and cholesterol levels, thanks to its fiber and nutrients.
+Fenugreek can support blood sugar and cholesterol levels, thanks to its fiber and nutrients.
 This may help women maintain better energy and support heart health as they age.

 Fertility & Reproductive Health